ADGEfficiency/adgefficiency.github.io/_drafts/dvorak-vim.md

 Over the years I added colorschemes, plugins, keybinds, macros & abbreviations - [you can find my final `.vimrc` here](https://github.com/ADGEfficiency/dotfiles/blob/master/dotfiles/.vimrc).
 I do still use Vim when I'm working on remote servers - sometimes I'll clone my [dotfiles](https://github.com/ADGEfficiency/dotfiles) if I'll be working there for a while.

-**Alongside Vim I use Tmux and fzf - both of these tools are as crucial for making Vim as your main text editor a productive experience as Vim itself - without any of the three, my terminal based development style would not work**.
-This is one of the places where people can stuck with Vim - you need more than Vim to make a productive Vim setup.
+Alongside Vim I use Tmux and fzf. **All three of these tools are as crucial for making Vim as your main text editor a productive experience as Vim itself**.
+Without any of the three, my terminal-based development style would not work.
+This is one of the places where people can get stuck with Vim - you need more than Vim to make a productive Vim setup.

 Tmux is used for terminal multiplexing - allowing the ability to open terminal windows alongside each other or in different windows.

-I use fzf for finding and opening files, both from the shell with `$ vim **<TAB>` and within Vim using `<Space>` to run fzf in the current directory via a keybinding.
+I use fzf for finding and opening files, both from the terminal with `**<TAB>` and within Vim using `<Space>` to run fzf in the current directory via a keybinding.

 I use a script `s` to quickly use fzf to search for files to open in the current directory ([script is here](https://github.com/ADGEfficiency/dotfiles/blob/master/scripts/s)):